fork/craft-altify/README.md

 ## TODO

-* Make translation services respect the site's language setting
+* Make translation services site based to respect languages
 * Implement more alt text generation services
 * Maybe implement a self-hosted alt text generation service
-* Maybe implement a alt text generation service running in browser with TensorFlow JS
+* Maybe implement an alt text generation service running in browser with TensorFlow JS
 * Implement an alt text generator registering event
 * Make public on GitHub, release on Packagist and the Craft Plugin Store